Datto Disaster Recovery guide

 When used in conjunction with Windows Robocopy, you can:

 A protected machine can be virtualized locally or offsite in the Datto cloud.
-For more information on these processes, please review the documentation of creating a virtualization.
+For more information on these processes, please review the following:

 Local Virtualization